Childhood & Generational Trauma Therapy

 • Child labor

-Even if your caregivers did the best they could, your nervous system may still carry patterns of hypervigilance, people-pleasing, emotional shutdown, flash-backs, dissociation, or perfectionism.
+Even if your caregivers did the best they could, your nervous system may still carry patterns of hypervigilance, people-pleasing, emotional shutdown, flashbacks, dissociation, or perfectionism.

 Trauma lives in the body long after the experience is over.
 Through trauma therapy, we explore: